PostgreSQL High Availability: Active/Active Replication Explained

 postgresql active/active, postgres active active, postgresql ha

-Step 1: Prepare Your PostgreSQL Servers
+Step 1: Prepare the Servers

 Step 2: Install the BDR Plugin